oldsj/blog.jamesolds.me/content/post/gns3-hyper-v.md

     - Connect it to GNS3 VM Switch
     - Create a virtual hard disk - I used 20GB
     - Install an operating system from a bootable image file
-        - Browse to where you downloaded your ubuntu server iso
+        - Browse to where you downloaded your Ubuntu server iso
 3. Change secure boot to Microsoft UEFI Certificate Authority and Set Auto Boot
     - VM Settings -> Security -> Template -> Microsoft UEFI Certificate Authority
     - VM Settings -> Automatic Start Action